GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 /*
  * You must use this cognitoIdentityPool string value and
- * the "task-data-raw" value for the DIRECTORY.
-The BUCKET value
+ * the "task-data-raw" value for the BUCKET.
+The DIRECTORY value
  * will change based on the task.
  */

 const cognitoIdentityPool = "us-east-1:0f699842-4091-432f-8b93-a2d4b7bb5f20";
-const DIRECTORY = "task-data-raw"; const BUCKET = your-awesome-task-bucket;
+const DATA_BUCKET = "task-data-raw";
-const BUCKET = "your-bucket-name-goes-here";
+const DIRECTORY = "your-task-bucket-name-with-stage-goes-here";

 /*
  * Save data at any point to S3 using this function.